I will battle everyday to claim my rightful place!

 - Talus from Paladins is an energetic, bighearted, Cute Monster Boy who is quick on his feet and finds battle exciting.
 His species, the Ska'drin, are looked down upon and horribly maligned, but Talus is unfazed.
 He's optimistic and believes he can change the world (and the Ska'drin reputation) with the power of his ancestors.

 - Stinkoman from Homestar Runner is a parody of this archetype brought about when Strong Bad was asked what he'd be like if he were an anime character.
-Despite Strong Bad's limited knowledge of anime, Stinkoman has a lot of Shonen trappings down pat, having an inexplicable mop of blue hair and single-minded passion for challenges and combat that he expresses with rip-roaring hamminess.
+Despite (or because of) Strong Bad's limited knowledge of anime, Stinkoman has a lot of Shonen trappings down pat, having an inexplicable mop of blue hair and single-minded passion for challenges and combat that he expresses with rip-roaring hamminess.
 His best friend 1-Up (Homestar's 20X6 equivalent) also nods to this trope; he wants To Be a Master but is Just a Kid.

 - K.O. of OK K.O.!
 Let's Be Heroes is an obvious parody of this type.
 He's Hot-Blooded, hammy, loyal, kind, and always eager to battle evil and learn a new fighting move.
 He's also very stupid, but luckily the Troperiffic nature of the setting ensures his foes are Obviously Evil enough for him to succeed.
-For bonus points, he's voiced by Stephanie Naldolny, who voiced kid Goku in Dragon Ball and Gohan in Dragon Ball Z.
+For bonus points, he's voiced by Stephanie Nadolny, who voiced kid Goku in Dragon Ball and Gohan in Dragon Ball Z.

 Radicles: Is that kid really brave or really stupid?Mr. Gar: Both.

 - The eponymous Steven Universe is something of a Shoujo-esque take on the archetype.
 He's an excitable Large Ham All-Loving Hero who wears his heart on his sleeve, tends to act without thinking, extends a kind hand to anyone, and cherishes his family and friends above all else.
-That said, his energy is more Keet than Hot-Blooded, he's In Touch with His Feminine Side, and is also The Heart who prefers to make friends with his enemies rather than fight them, which fits with the series' emphasis on love and understanding.
-That said, he's still a Super-Strong Child who will fight if need be and has expressed a drive to get stronger, though it's less out of any desire To Be a Master and more about living up to the legacy of his mother and predecessor, Rose Quartz, who left a great void to give birth to him.
+However, his energy is more Keet than Hot-Blooded, he's In Touch with His Feminine Side, and is also The Heart who prefers to make friends with his enemies rather than fight them, which fits with the series' emphasis on love and understanding.
+That said, he's still a Super-Strong Child who will fight if need be and has expressed a drive to get stronger, though it's less out of any inherit desire To Be a Master and more about living up to the legacy of his mother and predecessor, Rose Quartz, who left a great void to give birth to him.

 - Po, the main character of the Kung Fu Panda franchise.
 He's an idiot who eats a lot with dreams of becoming a kung-fu master.
-He winds up being The Chosen One on multiple occasions and he masters powerful techniques—which his predecessors took years to perfect—in mere days.
+He winds up being The Chosen One on multiple occasions and he masters powerful techniques — which his predecessors took years to perfect — in mere days.